 And that's the life God has in mind for every child of every believer.
 GOD WANTS YOUR CHILD TO BE MORE THAN A CONQUEROR.
 You probably did not have an angel of the Lord appear to you giving you specific instructions about your child and his life and his choices.
-You don't need an angel to tell you what you son and daughter's life should be in order to life a life honoring God and His ways.
+You don't need an angel to tell you what your son and daughter's life should be in order to live a life honoring God and His ways.
 You have the Bible.

 I will quickly end this blog with just a few opinions and comments about things I hear people saying that I do not see a basis for in Scripture.
 They are:

 - "He's eighteen years old."
 The law of the land tells us that an 18 year old is legally an adult.
 This is truth.
 However, the Bible never says that when a son is 18 or older, that he is no longer under the authority of... or the responsibility of... his parents.
 Does it?
 No. It NEVER tells a father, "O.K.
 You're done with your son.
 Don't get involved with your daughter.
 They are eighteen years old now."
 True, they leave home and make their own lives.
 TRUE, you cannot keep them from making unGodly choices.
 But there is not one Scripture which says "Well, she's an adult now.
 You cannot say anything to her about the way she lives her life."
 There IS a Scripture about a SON leaving his parents WHEN he takes a wife.
 But if your kid is unmarried, you might want to ask the Lord if HE told you you don't have a responsibility to keep them reminded about the Lord and His ways... or.. if Society has told you that.
 You can't control them... you have to let them grow.. but.. that isn't the same as standing by and watching them walk away from the Lord without saying something to them.